mgravemeyer/segler-doku-app/README.md

     * [BarcodeScanner](https://cocoapods.org/pods/BarcodeScanner) - using the CODE-128 encryption
     * [ProgressHUD](https://cocoapods.org/pods/ProgressHUD) - Displaying App feedback success or failure
     * [NMSSH](https://cocoapods.org/pods/NMSSH) - SFTP connection via SSH protocol

+## What's next?
+* Storing the downloaded PDF's in the FileManager system, with that, i dont need to redownload every pdf.
+* Storing Server Credentials not in UserDefaults, instead in CoreData.
+(UserDefaults is not encrypted so it is currently a security risk)!
+* Evnetually: refactoring the whole state process management.
+Back then, SwiftUI had really limited capabilities to work with it. (example: had to pass EnvironmentObjects manually to every child view (what a mess!)).
+Now, i reafctored already a lot to use newer and better techniques.
+* Creating a bidirectional system to transfer data.
+We are currently exploring the capabilities of websockets to transfer realtime data.
+Idea is, use types something into the project number search field, the app suggests him already what kind of projects he can choose and wich ones are valid/existing.